top of page

 • Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care

-• Taking action to enable all children to have the best outcomes
+• Acting to enable all children to have the best outcomes

 Legal Framework:

 This policy has been drawn up on the basis of legislation, policy and guidance that seeks to protect children in the UAE.
-Ajman Club should have in place arrangements that reflect the importance of safeguarding and promoting the welfare of children and young people.
+Ajman Club should have in place arrangements that reflect the importance of safeguarding and promoting the welfare of children and young people

 Training and Awareness: